Syrian Interim Government: History

 The interim government was based in Turkey and has received direct funding from the United States.
 In January 2015, the Syrian interim government received US$6 million from the United States, the first funding of this kind.
 The funds were to be used for reconstruction efforts and the strengthening of local government in opposition-held parts of Syria such as northern Aleppo and northwestern Idlib, with the interim government planning to expand into northern Latakia and northern Hama in the following months.
 By August 2017, the Syrian interim government stopped paying salaries to workers, and work within the interim government became voluntary work.
 As the Turkish occupation of northern Syria grew from 2016, the SIG moved into the Turkish-controlled territories and began to exert partial authority there, including providing documents to Syrian citizens.

 By late 2017, the SIG presided over 12 provincial councils and over 400 elected local councils.
 It held elections across Idlib Governorate in 2017.
 It also operates a major border crossing between Syria and Turkey, which generates an estimated $1 million revenue each month.
 In opposition areas outside the Turkish-occupied ones, the SIG has been in conflict with the Islamist Syrian Salvation Government for control since September 2017.

 On 30 December 2017, at least 30 factions operating under the banner of the Syrian Interim Government merged in a unified armed group after four months of preparations.
 Jawad Abu Hatab, the SIG's Prime Minister and Defence Minister, announced the formation of the Syrian National Army (SNA) after meeting with rebel commanders in the town of Azaz.
 The newly formed body claimed to have 22,000 fighters, many of them trained and equipped by Turkey.
-The National Front for Liberation is also aligned to the Syrian Interim Government, and eventually became a subgroup of the SNA.
+The National Front for Liberation was also aligned to the Syrian Interim Government, and eventually became a subgroup of the SNA.